 Parker, Patricia L. Susanna Rowson.
 Boston: Twayne, 1986.

 Richter, Daniel K. Ordeal of the Longhouse: The Peoples of the Iroquois League in the Era of European Colonization.
-Chapel Hill: U North Carolina P, 1992.
+Chapel Hill: University of North Carolina Press for the Omohundro Institute of Early American History and Culture, 1992.

 Ruoff, A. LaVonne Brown.
 American Indian Literatures: An Introduction, Bibliographic Review, and Selected Bibliography.
 New York: Modern Language Association, 1990.

 Rust, Marion.
 Prodigal Daughters: Susanna Rowson’s Early American Women.
-Chapel Hill: U North Carolina P, 2008.
+Chapel Hill: University of North Carolina Press for the Omohundro Institute of Early American History and Culture, 2008.

 Sayre, Robert F. The Examined Self: Benjamin Franklin, Henry Adams, Henry James.
 Second Edition.
-Madison: U. Wisconsin P, 1984.
+Madison: University of Wisconsin Press, 1984.

 Seavey, Ormond.
 Becoming Benjamin Franklin: The Autobiography and the Life.
-University Park: Ohio State UP, 1988.
+University Park: Ohio State University Press, 1988.

 Warner, Michael.
 The Letters of the Republic: Publication and the Public Sphere in Eighteenth-Century America.
-Cambridge: Harvard UP, 1990.
+Cambridge: Harvard University Press, 1990.

 Wiget, Andrew.
 Native American Literature.
 Boston: Twayne, 1985.

 White, Ed.
 The Backcountry and the City: Colonization and Conflict in Early America.
-Minneapolis: U Minnesota P, 2005.
+Minneapolis: University of Minnesota Press, 2005.